 You are welcome to access the sites from the week prior to teaching commencing and become familiar with the unit site and view the content that is available at that time.
 Be aware that teaching staff may not be available until the first day of teaching to answer your questions and content for some units may continue to be added as the trimester progresses.

 Most units provide all learning material online.
-In some instances, a unit may have a printed item, CD or DVD to supplement the online material.
-In these cases these items will be distributed to on-campus students in lectures and off-campus students by Australia Post.
 As well as this material there may be texts or other items that you need to purchase.

 Prescribed and recommended texts

 A list of the texts (prescribed and recommended) is available via the Courses and Units Catalogue.
 The information is located on the 'Unit pages' under the 'Prescribed Material' heading for each unit.
 The textbook information page has links to places to purchase texts.

 Dixson Library provides access to vast online resources.
 You can access online journals, ebooks, borrow books, obtain copies of articles and exam papers, and request advice from librarians on search strategies and information tools to use.

 Copies of past exams are available for many units.
 These are available in the Past Exams Moodle site.